 If you have identified that one of your product listings has been hijacked on Amazon, it’s important to report it immediately.
 The longer the counterfeit listing stays up, the more damage can be done to your brand.
 The good news is that it is fairly simple to file an Amazon infringement report.

 After signing into your seller account on Amazon, navigate to their infringement reporting page.
 Here, you will fill out the form with your brand’s information, select the type of infringement that has taken place, and any other key information.
-Once you have filled out and sent in the report, it will usually take Amazon 1-3 working days to respond.
+Once you have filled out and sent in the report on an Amazon hijacker, it will usually take Amazon 1-3 working days to respond.

 If Amazon does not take down the hijacked listing, you can send in another report.
 You may have to include screenshots or provide additional information to increase your chances of removing the hijacker from Amazon listing.

 You don’t have to wait for someone to hijack your listing before you protect your brand on Amazon.
 There are steps you can take to avoid and protect from listing hijacking before it becomes a problem.

 Follow these steps to avoid listing hijacking on Amazon:

 The Amazon Brand Registry is a program that verifies your brand and offers additional protection against Amazon listing hijacking.
 To enroll, you will need a registered trademark for your brand, images of your logo, and additional information to verify the identity of your brand.
-Once enrolled, it will be far easier to identify and take down infringements like listing hijacking when they happen.
+Once enrolled, it will be far easier to identify, report and remove infringements like listing hijacking when they happen.

 Amazon listing hijackers usually steal product photos from the brands they are infringing on to sell their counterfeit products.
 It will be more difficult for bad actors to rip off your products if you clearly display your logo or brand name in product photos.